worldline/angular-security-training/docs/common-threats/csrf/csrf-overview.md

 ## CSRF in a nutshell

-CSRF (Cross-Site Request Forgery) is an attack where a malicious website causes a logged-on user’s web browser to perform an unwanted action on a trusted site.
+CSRF (Cross-Site Request Forgery) is an attack where a malicious website causes a logged-on user’s web browser to **perform an unwanted action on a trusted site**.

 ![csrf-wf-1](../../assets/csrf-wf-1.png)